Digital-Loop/vagrant-dawis/README.md

 # Vagrant DAWIS

-The open source data warehouse system in a local environment.
+The open source SEO data warehouse system in a local environment.

 A Vagrant box based containing Lubuntu linux, Python, Pipenv, MongoDB, MySQL, ChromeDriver and DAWIS.
 Provisioned with ansible.